 Of course, there has to be a path between the slaves and the master.
 If you literally unplug them they cannot work, but the point is that the topology of the network is highly flexible and tolerates faults to an exceptional degree.

 Switches like you find in ethernet systems are not required by EtherCAT systems.
 Cable lengths up to 100 meters (328 ft) between nodes are possible.
-The LVDS (low-voltage differential signaling) on the twisted pair copper lines runs at high speeds and with very low power consumption.
-It is also possible to use fiber optic cables to increase speed and add galvanic isolation between devices.
+The LVDS (low-voltage differential signalling) on the twisted pair copper lines runs at high speeds and with very low power consumption.
+It is also possible to use fibre optic cables to increase speed and add galvanic isolation between devices.